USA CITIZENS

 Documents Required for Foreign Travel

 A citizen or resident of one country wishing to travel across a border to another, even for a short visit, needs a travel document for identification.
 The most common is a Passport which is issued by the government of one's country of birth or long term residence and it remains valid for as number of years.
 Some countries allow short visits to neighbouring countries using just a National ID card or driving licence, or a Border Pass.
 United States citizens need a copy of their birth certificate when applying for a US passport.
-Although they are currently able to travel to certain neighbouring countries without a passport, the State Department has announced imminent changes in the law.

 Citizens of all nations need a valid Passport for overseas or international travel.
 Some countries issue a single passport for a man, his wife and young children.
 Depending on your country's agreements with others, you may be allowed in without a visa.
 Other countries issue a visa on arrival.
 Visas are stamps or stickers placed in your passport.
 If you need a visa before you arrive, you need to apply to the nearest Embassy or Consulate of each country you want to visit.
 These will be offices located in capital and large cities in your own country.
 Your government probably has a website which gives details of requirements for incoming visitors and for citizens who want to travel outside.
 There are also companies that specialise in giving advice as well as providing international travel documents for US citizens and others.
 Note that passports and visas have expiry dates and must be valid at least for the period of travel and perhaps longer.
 All countries have different regulations, and it is wise to check before leaving your home country.